Rampage1xx/SimonGame/README.md

 - npm run setup
 - npm start
 # Know Issues
-- rebuilding all the tests with enzyme/jest
 - The Font Type? (not sure about that!)
+# TODO
+- migrate tests to jest/enzyme (In Progress)